kunzjacq/pybloom/README.md

 This project is based on ideas from the publication '[Cache-, Hash- and Space-Efficient Bloom Filters](http://algo2.iti.kit.edu/documents/cacheefficientbloomfilters-jea.pdf)', by F. Putze, P. Sanders and J. Singler.

-Bloom filters enable to check whether elements belong to a set, with no false negatives and a computable false positive (f.p.) probability; see for instance https://en.wikipedia.org/wiki/Bloom_filter.
+Bloom filters enable to check whether elements belong to a set, with no false negatives and a computable false positive (f.p.) probability; see for instance [their Wikipedia page](https://en.wikipedia.org/wiki/Bloom_filter).
 For a given f.p. probability, Bloom filters storage requirements as a function of the set size are modest: the storage per elements in bits, *a*, and the f.p. probability, *p*, are related by *-ln(p) ≈ a × ln(2)<sup>2</sup> ≈ 0.5 × a*.
 However, testing an element in a Bloom filter requires several memory reads at independent, pseudorandom positions in the structure.
 This makes Bloom filter implementations rather cache-unfriendly and slow.
 Alternate structures where memory accesses are grouped together, at the expense of the memory requirements or f.p. probability, are therefore desirable for the uses where speed matters most.

 ## Better memory locality with a hash table of Bloom filters